Ripe-Tomatoes/Ripe-tomatoes/README.md

 Restaurant information agregator

 #Why Ripe Tomatoes
-  1. Create awesome shit
+  *1. Create awesome shit*
     - Work on an app that can be used by consumers on a daily basis
-  - Easy to set layerable short-term and long-term goals--very little all/nothing milestones
-  2. Create that shit quickly
+    - Easy to set layerable short-term and long-term goals--very little all/nothing milestones *2.
+Create that shit quickly*
     - Thorough documentation and comments
     - Modularized code
     - Zhao
-  3. Get better at shit
+  *3. Get better at shit*
     - Wide range of challenges, from MVC and Angular to databases and tokens.
 APIs, callbacks/async functions.
 Front-end and back-end.

 #Getting Started
 We are excited that you have chosen to contribute to the Ripe Tomatoes project!
 Ripe Tomatoes was designed to be highly modular and easily expandable.
 Notable things include: